SeekND/Ground-Branch-Hunteering/README.md

 - You can team up with another player (up to two teams) and still add bots (the bots will all be part of a bot team against your player teams)

 # DISCLAIMER WARNING
 - Ground Branch is still on Early Access and often getting updated so this mod may no longer work.
-Currently tested for GB CTE version 1032.
+- Check on the top for what Ground Branch version this mod has been tested, any other version is not supported or guarenteed.
+- The author of the mod often get startled pretty badly when I get unknowingly shot by a bot OR player, so if a surprise loud headshot is not your thing maybe try a different mod :)
 - This mod can break at any time or potentially break your game (unlikely) which would require a reinstall.
 - The author of the mod take no responsibility if your game breaks due to installing this mod (correctly or incorrectly).
 - The author of the mod can't confirm this mod will be compatible with your current Ground Branch version.